Circular Systems Engineering: Introduction

-Digital transformation trends chiefly associated with Industry 5.0 have created opportunities---such as highly evolved digital capabilities, access to large volumes of data, and a better view of the end-to-end engineering endeavor-to introduce sustainability into systems engineering~\cite{machado2020sustainable}.
-To leverage these opportunities, we must contextualize sustainability ambitions within advanced digitalization---a set of technologies that themselves must become sustainable as ``\textit{an unsustainable digital society is prone to fail}''~\cite{lago2023digital}.
+Digital transformation trends chiefly associated with Industry 5.0 have created opportunities---such as highly evolved digital capabilities, access to large volumes of data, and a better view of the end-to-end engineering endeavor---to introduce sustainability into systems engineering~\cite{machado2020sustainable}.
+To leverage these opportunities, we introduce \textit{circular systems engineering}, a paradigm that adopts the circularity principle of circular economy~\cite{corona2019towards} for systems engineering, and by that, enables truly sustainable systems engineering.

-In this paper, we define one of such potential contextualizations: \textit{circular systems engineering}, which we anticipate to be the paradigm of sustainable systems engineering practices ahead of us.
+The rest of this article is structured as follows.
+In \secref{sec:background}, we provide an overview of the background related to our work.
+In \secref{sec:circularse}, we offer a definition of circular systems engineering.
+In \secref{sec:principles}, we discuss the foundational principles of circular systems engineering.
+In \secref{sec:levels-strategies}, we discuss sustainability maturity levels and strategies to reach the level of circularity in systems engineering.
+In \secref{sec:challenges}, we outline the key challenges and research opportunities for the modeling community in implementing circular systems engineering.
+In \secref{sec:conclusion}, we draw the conclusions.